icebreakerone/ib1-technical-docs/docs/ops_guidelines/technical_common.md

 **“SHOULD NOT”**, **“RECOMMENDED”**, **“MAY”**, and **“OPTIONAL”** in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-Open Energy defines a security and trust model for shared data [APIs](../glossary.md#term-Application-programming-interface).
+The Icebreaker One (IB1) Trust Framework defines a security and trust model for shared data [APIs](../glossary.md#term-Application-programming-interface).
 Three parties are involved in each shared data request:

 1. The [Data Consumer](../glossary.md#term-Data-Consumer) wishing to access the [shared data](../glossary.md#term-Shared-data) [API](../glossary.md#term-Application-programming-interface)

-2. The [authorization](../glossary.md#term-Authorization) server, as part of the governance service ([OEGS](../glossary.md#term-Open-Energy-Governance-Service)), with knowledge about the
+2. The [authorization](../glossary.md#term-Authorization) server, as part of the governance service ([TFGS](../glossary.md#term-Trust-Framework-Governance-Service)), with knowledge about the
-[Data Consumer](../glossary.md#term-Data-Consumer) as represented by an organisation account within the [OEGS](../glossary.md#term-Open-Energy-Governance-Service)
+[Data Consumer](../glossary.md#term-Data-Consumer) as represented by an organisation account within the [TFGS](../glossary.md#term-Trust-Governance-Service)

 3. The [Data Provider](../glossary.md#term-Data-Provider) responsible for supplying shared data through its shared data [API](../glossary.md#term-Application-programming-interface)